RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 1.md

 Even traditional apps require IAM and field validation functions, so options A and D are incorrect.
 Most anti-DDoS activity will be performed by hardware and communication software run by the cloud provider or Internet service provider (ISP); developers should not typically need to include anti-DDoS elements in their programs.
 Option B is incorrect.

 ### Question # 20 - Designers making applications for the cloud have to take into consideration risks and operational constraints that did not exist or were not as pronounced in the traditional environment.
 Which of the following is an element cloud app designers may have to consider incorporating in software for the cloud that might not have been as important in the traditional environment?
-A. Application isolation
+A. Application isolation.
-B. Inference framing
+B. Inference framing.
-C. Known secure library components
+C. Known secure library components.
-D. Testing that uses known bad data
+D. Testing that uses known bad data.
 Answer: A.

 Because the cloud is a multitenant environment, one of the concerns that developers should consider is how well the application prevents other applications/users from observing its operation and resource calls.
 In the traditional environment, **this is not usually required because the organization owns the underlying infrastructure (as a single tenant) and there is very little risk in exposing the application’s functionality.**